paulipa/sico-wiki/tools/auth.md

 2. Go to the FAT page: https://auth.silentcoalition.com/bfat/
 3. Click on Add FATLink https://auth.silentcoalition.com/bfat/links/add/
 4. Click on Add FatLink from ESI
-5. Log in with the fleet commander toon and press the green arrow to register the scope
+5. Log in with the fleet boss toon and press the green arrow to register the scope
 6. Set a name for your fleet!
-Otherwise it will have a random generated name.
+Otherwise it will have a randomly generated name.
 All members will be pulled over ESI after a short while.

 > If you do not get any errors it means the FAT over ESI worked.
-It may take some time for the players to show up.
-Do not create a new fat if there was no errors.
+It may take some time for the players to show up. **Do not create a new fat if there was no errors.**
 {.is-warning}

 ### Fat links (not recommended)